hheimbuerger/jacavi/src/JACAVI/readme.txt

 ------------------------------------------------------------

-Please refer to the issue tracking system at http://www.jacavi.de/ for known issues and to report problems.
-You might even find the latest version there.
+Please refer to the issue tracking system at http://www.jacavi.de/ for known issues, to report problems and to retrieve a binary build of the latest version.

 ------------------------------------------------------------